 For the millions of Americans who have hearing loss, hearing aids are usually the best option to help correct untreated hearing loss and resume a high quality of life.
 Many types and styles are available to suit every preference and lifestyle.

-A hearing aid amplifies the sounds going into the ear.
+Hearing aids are custom-programmed to address your unique pattern of hearing loss.
 They are most often prescribed for people who have a type of hearing loss known as "sensorineural," meaning that some of the tiny hair cells of the inner ear are damaged.
 The surviving healthy hair cells pick up the sound delivered by the hearing aid and send them as neural signals to the brain via the auditory nerve.

 Hearing aids can be classified into two main groups: in-the-ear (ITE) styles and behind-the-ear (BTE) styles.